alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 #### What would you like to work on next week?

+* Prep for tomorrow's events and comms group meeting
+	* Develop checklist for/of decisions that need to be made about the conf
 * Capture RS's questions and ensure that the documentation processes are clear
 * Send out PPIE updates email
 * Finish feedback and data management plan for Optimal's PPIE study